McGranahanLab/ALPACA-model/README.md

 [["clone12", "clone13", "clone14", "clone8"], ["clone12", "clone13", "clone14", "clone15"], ["clone12", "clone13", "clone16", "clone18", "clone1"], ["clone12", "clone19", "clone20"], ["clone12", "clone19", "clone21"]]
 ```

-If you are using CONIPHER to generate the input, running `run_conversion.sh` script will generate such table automatically (see Running ALPACA using CONIPHER and Refphase outputs below).

 ## Example input file structure

 Overall, for each tumour we expect the following files: